 Students must keep a log of the dates and hours when they are working.
 The log should include a brief description of the tasks being undertaken.
 Each week, the student must upload the prior week’s log onto a TWEN site maintained for this purpose.
 No credit will be given for work hours that are not reflected on the logs uploaded to the TWEN site.

-In addition to preparing weekly logs, all students enrolled in an individual externship are required to maintain a reflective journal.
-Journal entries must be submitted to the Externship Director and faculty supervisor at least four times at regular intervals during the semester or term of the externship.
+In addition to preparing weekly logs, students enrolled in an individual externship are required to maintain a reflective journal.
+By faculty policy, journal entries must be submitted to the Externship Director and faculty supervisor at least four times at regular intervals during the semester or term of the externship.
 The dates by which the students should submit each journal entry and the frequency of the journal submissions are to be agreed upon by the faculty supervisor and the student.
 Some faculty supervisors may ask the student to submit a page of journal entries per week, while others may ask for journals every two to three weeks, or by specific dates in the semester.
 In all, students should expect to write about 12-14 pages of journal entries during the course of the externship.
 The purpose of the journal is not to recount the student’s projects or experiences at the field placement.
 That information should be contained in the student’s weekly log.
 Rather, the journal asks the student to reflect on what the student is learning in the placement – about the law, the practice setting in which the student is externing, the legal profession, or him or herself.
 Topics for journal entries may be suggested by the faculty supervisor or selected by the student.
 A non-exhaustive list of possible topics for the externship journal is posted on the Individual Externships TWEN site.

 A student may earn up to 3 credits for an individual externship during the fall or spring terms.
 During the summer term, students may earn up to 4 credits.
 Although there are some externship opportunities limited enough in scope to warrant only 1 credit, most students enroll in externships for 2, 3 or (in the summer) 4 credits.
 A credit is earned for every 56 hours of externship work performed.
 Therefore, for 3 credits, a student must work 168 hours over the term.
 For a 14-week term, this equals 12 hours per week.

 The actual schedule of hours is set by the student and the placement supervisor, and the weekly hours may vary based on the student’s work assignments and the opportunity to observe or participate in activities at the worksite.
-While students may complete the required amount of work in one long day, students are encouraged to spend at least two part days at their worksite.
+While students may complete the required amount of work in one long day, students are strongly encouraged to spend at least two part days at their worksite.
 This enables them to become more integrated into the office structure and allow for more time for observation of all types of legal proceedings and meetings.
 Students may work more than the required hours needed to earn the credits sought; if they work fewer hours, however, credits will be reduced.

 At the completion of the externship, the student must submit three completed evaluations to the Externship Director.
 For efficiency, the following process is recommended: The student should ask the placement supervisor to complete his/her evaluation as soon as the work is completed.
 Once the placement supervisor has completed his or her application, the student should bring that evaluation, and his or her own evaluation, to the faculty supervisor.
 The faculty supervisor will review the two evaluations, complete his or her own evaluation, and forward to the Externship Director.
 Upon confirmation that the student’s logs submitted on TWEN reflect that the student has completed the requisite hours of work for the credits sought, the Externship Director will approve the award of the credits, and notify the Registrar to record the credits on the student’s transcript.